yingwang/Fspot/README.markdown

 `../../libspotify-10.1.16-Darwin-universal`

 ## Building - iOS ##

+The Xcode project was built in Xcode 4.2, and requires iOS 5.0.

 The built libCocoaLibSpotify contains libspotify internally as a static library, as well as all of the required header files in a directory called "include".